bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-faceted-textual-search.md

 ## How to Get Facets

 To get facets, specify `filters` as a field in `searchProducts`.
-Here is an example request that returns facets that have products with a rating between three and five:
+Here is an example request that returns the specified facets that have products with a rating between three and five:

 <!--
 type: tab